Yitching/UserGuide_CS2101/README.md

 ## <a name="budget"></a>View monthly budget: `budget`

-View monthly spending and budget for current month
+View your monthly spending and budget for the current month.

 Format: `budget`

-Expected Output:
+Example and Expected Output:

 ```
+budget
 Here is the budget for NOVEMBER 2021
    Category    | Amount | Budget  | Percentage
      FOOD      |  $5.00 / $100.00 | 5.00%